jamesleocodes/TaskMaster/README.md

-# Flask Task Manager

-A simple and elegant task management web application built with Flask and SQLite.
+# Learning Progress Tracker

+A Flask-based web application designed to help you monitor and track your daily learning activities and progress.
+This tool helps you stay organized and motivated in your learning journey by keeping track of your tasks, their completion status, and progress over time.

 ## Features

-- Create new tasks
+- Create and manage learning tasks
-- View all tasks with their creation dates
+- Track completion status of learning activities
+- Monitor your daily learning progress
-- Update existing tasks
+- Update and modify learning goals
-- Delete tasks
+- Delete completed or outdated tasks
 - Track task status (In Progress/Completed)
 - Toggle task status with one click
 - Color-coded status indicators